-Broccoli is a popular vegetable, grown for its large edible flower head that closely resembles the closely related cauliflower .It is an edible vegetable / herb that typically grows as an annual, which is defined as a plant that matures and completes its lifecycle over the course of a single year.
-Broccoli is known for its clump-forming habit and growing to a height of approximately 75.0 cm (2.44 feet).
-Popular varieties of Broccoli with home gardeners are De cicco, Calabrese, Packman, Green sprouting calabrese, and Waltham 29.
+It is a flowering edible vegetable / herb that typically grows as an annual, which is defined as a plant that matures and completes its lifecycle over the course of a single year.

 Broccoli needs a moderate amount of maintenance, so some level of previous experience comes in handy when growing this plant.
 Ensure that you are aware of the soil, sun, ph and water requirements for this plant and keep an eye out for pests.

 This plant info is provided by the myfolia gardener's wiki.
 All details about Broccoli have been kindly provided by our members.

 Apply fertilizer to developing seedlings beginning when the first true leaves appear.
 Fertilize three weeks after transplanting.
 Use starter fertilizer for transplants and side-dress with nitrogen fertilizer when the plants are half grown 6.

 Water regularly – broccoli requires large amounts of water.
 Both dry soil and waterlogged soil reduces yields.
 Some varieties of broccoli are heat tolerant, but all need consistent moisture.
 Do not get developing heads wet when watering 4.